nus-tee3201/2019/programming/functions-parameters/text.md

 <tip-box>

-:package: The `say_hello` function below takes one parameter.
+{{ icon_example }} The `say_hello` function below takes one parameter.
 The first time we call it we pass the argument `Gina` to that parameter, and the next time we pass a different argument `John` to the same parameter.

 <table>
 <tr>